 Chokladfabriken (the Chocolate Factory) is a small business with a handful of outlets across Stockholm.

 We first enjoy a delicious cup of hot chocolate before tasting one of their signature chocolates.

 Our last stop is another very welcome sit down in the former dungeons of Rörstrands Slott, now a bustling cafe.
-Our little room has low, arched brick ceilings and the tables are set out for fika – tea or coffee and three little sweet treats each, a little chocolate ball, a chewy hazelnut ball and a sticky cake.
+Our little room has low, arched brick ceilings and the tables are set out for Swedish fika – tea or coffee and sweet treats, three each in this case: a little chocolate ball, a chewy hazelnut ball and a sticky cake.

 Here is also where we say goodbye to our guide and to each other, and start worrying about how on earth we’re going to do justice to the dinner reservation we’re holding for an hour’s time!

 The Food Tours Stockholm’s Nordic Experience tour is priced at 795 SEK per person (approximately £71 at today’s exchange rate) and includes at least ten tastings, plus the fare for the quick journey on the metro that is part of the itinerary.
 It’s a hugely enjoyable way to introduce yourself to Stockholm’s vibrant and delicious food, and the tastings included in this tour are far more numerous and generous than on any other food tour I’ve ever taken.

 During our trp we also made use of the Stockholm Pass, a multi-day tourist ticket that gives entry to most of the city’s main attractions, as well as use of the hop-on hop-off tourist buses.
 Read more on whether the Stockholm Pass is good value.